VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

     The **region** string consist of two parts English and Russian separated by "|".
     In current implementation the API service doesn't care about what part of the string is really needed to the user and returns the entire string.
-    Handling such cases, e.g. removing unnecessary substrings from left or right side of the "|" symbol, should be performed by the user.
+    Handling such cases, e.g. removing unnecessary sub-strings from left or right side of the "|" symbol, should be performed by the user.